 I'm Nicola Jones and I have been a teacher at Egginton Primary School since 2008.
 I am currently also the interim Headteacher for the Autumn 2022 term until our new Headteacher starts in January 2023.

-My role as head teacher of this wonderful primary school is to promote a safe, stimulating and happy environment where our children are challenged and encouraged to "be all that they can be".
+My role at this wonderful primary school is to promote a safe, stimulating and happy environment where our children are challenged and encouraged to "be all that they can be".

 I look forward to meeting you and working together with you to ensure that your child has the best possible start in their school life.

 Reception, Year 1, Year 2

 Year 3, Year 4